Interpreted vs Compiled

 Nov 22, 2025

-But this makes me think...
-This is a spectrum.
-Python and Lua are commonly given interpretted, but what about Java?
-Java is compiled to an intermediary bytecode before then being INTERPRETTED to the native machine's instructions.
+But this makes me think... this is a kind of a spectrum.
+Python and Lua are commonly called interpreted, while C or Rust are considered compiled.
+But what about Java?
+Java is compiled to an intermediary bytecode before then being interpreted to the native machine's instructions.

-How far can we go with this definition?
+How far can we go with this spectrum?

 Well, let's first think of the extremes: